pharo-vcs/iceberg/docs/Authentication-Credentials.md

 ### Scripting

-Alternativelly, you can register your credential without using the GUI:
+Alternatively, you can register your credential without using the GUI:

 ```Smalltalk
 IceCredentialStore current